Pixie (X-Men): Powers and abilities

 Megan Gwynn possesses insect-like wings (depicted of various colors depending on the artist) that allow her to fly.
 Initially, her wings were broad and multicolored, similar to a butterfly's, but recent depictions show her to have iridescent, translucent wings, more like those of a dragonfly.
 It has been suggested that her wings' appearance is affected by her psychological state.
 In addition, her mutation allows her to produce a "pixie dust" that causes hallucinations, often with comedic effects, such as demons seeing bright bubbles and teddy bears, or in one instance, causing Wolverine to see and try to fight a herd of unicorns.
 In another instance, Gwynn uses her dust seemingly harmlessly to enhance the audience's perceptions of Dazzler's light show during a concert.
 She states that she has no idea what individuals affected by her dust are seeing.

-After Magik takes part of Gwynn's soul in an attempt to create a Soulsword, her appearance changes, reflecting the portion of her soul lost to black magic.
-Artists' depictions of this change in her personality are inconsistent, but typically depict her pink hair with black streaks.
-She also has the ability to detect the supernatural, as evidenced when she fought the N'Garai who were under a cloaking spell.
-When asked how she knows where they are she replies, "there's a sliver of darkness that Magik put inside my soul...
-And it's like a compass needle for other dark... stuff."
+After Magik takes part of Gwynn's soul in an attempt to create a Soulsword, Gwynn gained the ability to detect the supernatural, describing the dark portion of her soul as a compass that detects other sources of dark magic.